Skip to main content

 mmn [api-key]

-Note: You can find and copy your API key in your Mystnodes profile.
+Find your API key in your MystNodes profile.

 identities set-payout-address